Backstage drama at Jan. 6 rally for Trump draws interest of House committee

 Wren, who was listed on the permit for the rally as a “VIP ADVISOR,” had with others organized an initial spreadsheet of potential speakers that included far-right conspiracy theorists such as Alex Jones and Ali Alexander, planning documents obtained by The Post show.
 The final list of Jan.
 6 speakers was personally approved by Trump and did not include Jones and Alexander, according to those documents and people involved in the planning, who like others interviewed for this story, spoke on the condition of anonymity.

 But on the morning of the event, Kremer grew concerned that Wren was rearranging seats and trying to move Jones and Alexander closer to the stage, according to several people involved in the rally.
 Kremer then called Pierson, who was not yet at the site, and Pierson directed Kremer to call the police, according to people involved with the rally planning.
+The organizers had also argued over access to VIP credentials.

 “Speaking with the complainant.
 They want her removed from the area, so we’ll be making an attempt to do so,” says a voice on the police recording, which was obtained by The Post from the Citizens for Responsibility & Ethics in Washington, which reviewed hours of Park Police radio transmissions from the day of the rally and subsequent attack on the U.S. Capitol by a pro-Trump mob.